- 4 Bedrooms

 Upstairs on the 2nd floor are 3 more bedrooms.
 To the right of the top of the stairs is a bedroom with a king bed and a private bath.
 Down the hall is the master suite with king linens and en-suite bath with double granite vanities and shower/tub combo.
 This bedroom also has a private outdoor space for you to appreciate the vistas of the Sound while drinking your morning coffee.
 Next to the master suite you will find a bedroom with queen linens and a private bath.
-The lovely vistas and all the luxuries of South Beach makes this the ideal place to holiday.
+The brilliant vistas and all the comforts of South Beach makes this the ideal place to holiday.
 Just a brief walk to the South Beach Marina pool, racquet club, stores, eateries, and water sports.
-This is the most ideal shorefront value in Sea Pines.
+This is the most superb shorefront value in Sea Pines.

 • Beachfront Complex